The Next Stage of Recovery

-Our supported recovery homes allows clients who have completed their primary treatment program an opportunity to transition from a structured environment back into the community and a life of independence.
+Our Supported Recovery homes allow clients who have completed their primary treatment program an opportunity to transition from a structured environment back into the community and a life of independence.

 These 14 homes are dispersed throughout Greater Vancouver and Vancouver Island, and serve as a launching pad for men to explore work, volunteering, and educational opportunities.
 We offer men a safe living environment with a level of stability and structure, thus increasing their odds of maintaining long-term sobriety.